Oakland Disciplines Twelve Cops in Sex Crime Case | East Bay Express

 that Smith used confidential law enforcement databases to access her previous criminal history, and attempted to rape her on one occasion.
 Ta'ai allegedly had sex with Guap when she was underage, and along with Smith allegedly lied to investigators during interviews with investigators.

-The list of offenses disclosed by the city does not include anything that would apply to supervisors that oversee officers.
+The list of offenses disclosed by the city does not include anything that would specifically apply to supervisors who oversee officers.
 Several city sources said they doubted any supervisors were disciplined, and Schaaf did not respond when asked whether anyone other than low-ranking cops were punished.

 “You've got to go straight up the line,” said a former Oakland police officer, who spoke on condition of anonymity.
 “If you don't hold the supervisors accountable, the arbitrators will look at that."